Decent Work

 Recommendations

-- Promote Skills Development: Invest in lifelong learning, vocational training, and digital literacy to equip workers for evolving labor markets.
+- Invest in education, vocational training, and digital literacy to enhance employability and income security.

 Technical Areas